 The reality is that every pitcher is different in every way and each needs a different approach to developing their strength and power.
-The use of velocity-based training with our more experienced athletes allows for the to interpretation of bar speeds to allow us to better pinpoint the correct load for each athlete based off of day-to-day fatigue.
+The use of velocity-based training with our more experienced athletes allows us to better pinpoint the correct load for each athlete based off of day-to-day fatigue.
 For more on VBT please click here.

-- Tri-planar core development
+- Tri-planar Core Development

 - Velocity-Based Training (when applicable)